sandpolis/docs/docs/specification/plugins/snapshot.md

 on filesystems that don't natively support snapshots.

 ## Block-based snapshots
-The target device is divided into blocks of a configurable size.
-Each block has a corresponding block hash which is the murmur3 128-bit hash
+The target device is divided into blocks of variable size (power of 2 only).
+Each block has a corresponding block hash which is the murmur3 128-bit hash of its content.

 ## File-based snapshots